armmorin/workflow/README.md

-# High-throughput Screening for Low-Temperature Oxide-Ion Conductors
+# Autonomous Computational Screening of Hexagonal Perovskites for Enhanced Oxygen-Ion Conductivity

-*Predicting oxygen-ion conductivities at different degrees of strain for a crystalline solid through autonomous workflows and Density Functional Theory (DFT).*
+*A high-throughput DFT screening to identify novel oxygen-ion conductors and unravel their atomic-scale migration mechanisms.*

 ---